jonathonmarsh/jonathonmarsh.github.io/pages/dales30/mallerstang.md

 ---
 The Mallerstang valley is a fairly spectacular valley running from Kirkby Stephen down to the Moorcock Inn.
 It is the source of the river Eden and the Settle-Carlisle railway and two long distance walking routes pass down the valley.
 The Mallerstang edge forms the east side of the valley and Wild Boar Fell the west.
 David Bellamy described the area as “England’s last Wilderness”.

-It contains:
+It contains four of the dales 30, and I list a fifth one here, as it is fairly close by:

 On the west side of the valley:

-- Wild Boar Fell 708m
+- *Wild Boar Fell* 708m
-- Swarth Fell 681m
+- *Swarth Fell* 681m

 These are two of the most attractive mountains in the Dales 30, with good quality paths, good surfaces for running, straightforward navigation and stunning views on a clear day.